|Address:||1300 Maple Street, Redwood City, CA 94063 Map|

 This 576-bed, California Bay Area facility is located about 22 miles northwest of San Jose.
-The address and phone number of the Maple Street Jail is:

 The information provided below may be of interest to friends and relatives of individuals incarcerated at the Maple Street Detention Center.
 Our California criminal defense lawyers team address the following key topics: